ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_asset_en.md

 English / [中文](./ontology_java_sdk_asset_zh.html)

+The storing of Digital Assets such as ONT and ONG is handled by the Java SDK using the Account structure, which is outlined below.

 ## Data structure

-`address`   Base58 encoded account address.
+`address` Base58 encoded account address

-`label` Name of account.
+`label` Name of account

-`isDefault`Indicates whether the account is a default one, whose default value is set as "false".
+`isDefault`Indicates whether the account is the default

-`lock`  Indicates whether the account is locked by client users, who cannot spend in locked account.
+`lock`  Indicates whether the account is locked by the client user - Locked accounts can't spend

-`algorithm` Name of encryption algorithm.
+`algorithm` Name of the encryption algorithm used

-`parameters` Encryption parameters.
+`parameters` Encryption parameters

-`curve` Elliptic curve.
+`curve` Elliptic curve used

-`key` NEP-2 private key, whose value can be null (in case of read-only or non-standard address).
+`key` NEP-2 private key - whose value can be null in case of read-only or non-standard addresses

-`contract` Smart contract, whose value can be null (in case of read-only address).
+`contract` Smart contract hash - whose value can be null in case of read-only addresses

-`encAlg` Private key encryption algorithm name, fixed at aes-256-ctr.
+`encAlg` Private key encryption algorithm name - fixed at aes-256-ctr

-`salt` Private key decryption parameters.
+`salt` Private key decryption salt

-`extra` Extra information stored by client developer, whose value can be null.
+`extra` Extra information stored by client developer - value can be null

-`signatureScheme` `signatureScheme` Signature scheme used for transaction signatures.
+`signatureScheme` `signatureScheme` Signature scheme used for transaction signatures

-`hash` Hash algorithm for derived privateKey.
+`hash` Hash algorithm for derived privateKey
+<p><br>

+##### Example Account class:
 ```
 public class Account {
     public String label = "";